Kubernetes

 Writing OPA policies with Rego

-As we mentioned, OPA uses the Rego declarative query language to write policy code.
-Thus, you’ll use Rego to spell out the rules that you want to enforce via OPA.
+As we mentioned, OPA uses Rego as its policy language to write custom policies and complex policies.
+Thus, you’ll use Rego to define the policy decision and policy management logic that OPA enforces.

 Rego design principles